We don't just talk cars ... we teach you how to buy them.

 Edmunds.com pretty much summed it up: "Through road and comparison tests, our editors found the Evolution to exhibit nearly perfect driving dynamics.
 With virtually no turbo lag, acceleration is seriously quick with a mid-5-second 0-60 time.
 Steering is pinpoint precise and predictable."

 Toning things down a bit were the ES, SE and O-Z Rally Lancer trims.
-Pre-2008 (the first-generation Lancer was produced from 2002 - 2007), each was powered by a 120-horsepower 2.0-liter four-cylinder engine.
+From 2002 - 2007 each was powered by a 120-horsepower 2.0-liter four-cylinder engine.
 There's also a sport-tuned Ralliart model with a 2.4-liter four-cylinder that's good for 162 horsepower.
 While a 5-speed manual transmission was standard for all models, there was a 4-speed automatic available as an option.

 The ES came fairly well-equipped with standard features such as air-conditioning, full power accessories and a CD player, while the O-Z Rally model added a sportier appearance with features such as 15-inch O-Z alloy wheels and unique interior trim upgrades.
 The LS trim went on to add features such as remote keyless entry, cruise control and antilock brakes (ABS).